codeurmystique/codeurmystique.github.io/README.md

 ### 🚀 About Me
 - 🔍 Passionate about **Data Analysis, Machine Learning, and Visualization**
-- 🛠 Skilled in **Python, SQL, R, Tableau, Spreadsheets and Presentation tools**
+- 🛠 Skilled in **R, SQL, Python, Tableau, Spreadsheets and Presentation tools**
 - 📊 Experienced in **data colection and wrangling, dashboard design, and exploratory data analysis**
 - 🌱 Currently exploring **AI and Machine Learning**